 We recommend to buy an online tickets for the Guggenheim Museum Venice because of the large number of visitors.
 Such tickets from the Internet cost about 3 euros more.
 However, this can be very worthwhile, as the queues in front of the Guggenheim Gallery are often very long.
 You should make sure that you buy online tickets with the addition "without queuing" or "skip the line" (see yellow box below).

 To our knowledge, the collection can be visited every day except Tuesday from 10 am to 6 pm.
-On some public holidays th exhibition is also closed.
-You should borrow an audio guide.
+On some public holidays the exhibition is also closed.
+You should ask for an audio guide.

 Guggenheim Gallery on the City Map

 Location of the Guggenheim Collection: The district in which the Guggenheim Collection is located is somewhat off the beaten track in Venice.
 Behind the Palazzo Venier dei Leoni you can still find a fewnice restaurants in small alleys, which are not totally touristic.
 We have also discovered some fast-food stalls (such as pizza, kebab) with normal prices.

 Access by public transport: The Museum of Peggy Guggenheim can be reached by water bus.
 The nearest vaporetto (water bus) station is Salute (about 10 minutes walk, church worth seeing).
 Here, however, only the rather slow water bus line 1 stops, but you can also get off at the jetty Accademia (about 15 minutes on foot).
 Line 1 and express line 2 stop here.>>> On this link you can buy tickets for the water buses (vaporetto)

 Other Guggenheim Museums: The Peggy Guggenheim Collection in Venice is not the only museum in the world named Guggenheim.
 The Guggenheim Museum in Bilbao (Spain) and the Solomon R. Guggenheim Museum on Fifth Avenue in New York are particularly famous.